At Nailsworth C of E Primary School worship is inclusive, invitational and inspirational.

-We use the symbols of a mirror to help children see themselves; a door to help them open up to others and a window to help them find a place in the world.
+We use the symbols of a mirror, door and window to encourage reflection: a mirror to help children see themselves; a door to help them open up to others and a window to help them find a place in the world.

 We wholeheartedly endorse this philosophy and support children in understanding their relationships with themselves, each other and the world.
 Everyday, we join together through Collective Worship to share these Christian values with our children to help them find their place in the world.

 The following poem from Conversations with God shows how our chosen Christian Values link together in support of our school vision.